Sanctuary of Aphrodite Paphia

 The Sanctuary of Aphrodite Paphia was a sanctuary in ancient Paphos on Cyprus dedicated to the goddess Aphrodite.
 Located where the legendary birth of Aphrodite took place, it has been referred to as the main sanctuary of Aphrodite, and was a place of pilgrimages in the ancient world for centuries.
-The ruins of the sanctuary were inscribed on the UNESCO World Heritage List in 1980, due to their historical religious significance.
+The ruins of the sanctuary were added to the UNESCO World Heritage List in 1980, due to their historical religious significance.

 History

 The site of Paphos was a holy place for the ancient Greeks, who believed it to be the place where Aphrodite landed when she rose from the sea.

 According to Pausanias (i.
 14), her worship was introduced to Paphos from Syria, and from Paphos to Kythera in Greece.

 The cult was likely of Phoenician origin.
 Archaeology has established that Cypriots venerated a fertility goddess before the arrival of the Greeks, and developed a cult that combined Aegean and eastern mainland aspects.
 Before it was proved by archaeology it was understood that the cult of Aphrodite had been established before the time of Homer (c.
 700 BC), as the grove and altar of Aphrodite at Paphos are mentioned in the Odyssey (viii.
 362).

 Female figurines and charms found in the immediate vicinity date to the early third millennium BC.
 The temenos (a piece of land marked off from common uses and dedicated to a god, a sanctuary, holy grove or holy precinct) was well established before the first structures were erected in the Late Bronze Age.

 The sanctuary was closed during the persecution of pagans in the late Roman Empire in the 4th-century, and had at that time been in function for thousands of years since the Late Bronze Age: